MediaBrowser/Emby.ApiClient.Javascript/README.md

 **To remove the jQuery dependency**:

 1. Replace ajax.js with the version from the "alt" sub-folder.
 This will re-implement the ajax functions using angular.
 If angular is not desired, this can easily be rewritten to use a plain XmlHttpRequest, as long as the original method signature is maintained.
 2. Replace deferred.js with the version from the "alt" sub-folder.
-This will re-implement promises using stand-alone method.
+This will re-implement promises using a stand-alone method.
 3. Replace events.js with the version from the "alt" sub-folder.
 This will re-implement events using the [bean](https://github.com/fat/bean "bean") library.
 The bean library will now be required, although it is much lighter and smaller than jQuery.

 # Other Notes #